yzdxs/learn-anything/readme.md

 I already have a lot of information mapped in this way.
 There are [many books](https://github.com/nikitavoloboev/knowledge-map#books) neatly sorted by their topic.
 Ones that are free, will have 'free: ' as a note added to them and the mind map will provide a link to the free book you can read.
 I have mapped [interesting blogs](https://my.mindnode.com/Lr33AxQg1yTrPzYJrAbFD7E6Wr7cM6YyoUfXaEzp) sorted by their domain, [various educational resources](https://my.mindnode.com/grxeQCnT6VCEMqQRTLes5zRcpaBax6Ejr51Dbsos), [quora communities](https://my.mindnode.com/grxeQCnT6VCEMqQRTLes5zRcpaBax6Ejr51Dbsos) and [reddit subreddits](https://my.mindnode.com/7GcutaqJUbnUuyjRsopqkPhyaaNa1BMmhao6pbf8), research papers and more.
 I have over 2500 mind maps of content, which I hope to fill with most useful resources and links.
 So [please help](https://github.com/nikitavoloboev/knowledge-map#contributing-). 💙

-As I learn more and more topics, I also make [flash cards](https://github.com/nikitavoloboev/research/tree/master/anki) that I use to consilidate my knowledge.
+As I learn more and more topics, I also make [flash cards](https://github.com/nikitavoloboev/research/tree/master/anki) that I use to consolidate my knowledge.

 ## Contributing 🎉